Date: late 2013 – 2017

 Research for this project aims to fill this gap in knowledge by offering in-depth academic analysis of several key areas of low-carbon innovation that acknowledges these key issues.
 It seeks to inform policymakers and stakeholders on opportunities for prospective low-carbon transitions, and optimising their global impact, as well as advancing knowledge of contemporary low-carbon innovation in China beyond.

 There will be a clear project focus on impact, communications and engagement, strengthened through collaboration with the STEPS Centre ICE Unit, the Work Foundation and ChinaDialogue.net.
-The project is funded by the Economic and Social Research Council (ESRC) and is an affiliate project of the STEPS Centre.
+The project is funded by the Economic and Social Research Council (ESRC).

 - Co-Investigator and Lead Co-ordinator: Dr. David Tyfield, CeMoRe, Lancaster University, UK

 - Co-Investigator: Dr. Frauke Urban, School of Oriental and African Studies (SOAS), UK